Anti-clericalism: Latin America

-Of the population of Latin America, about 71% acknowledge allegiance to the Roman Catholic Church.
+Of the population of Latin America, about 71% acknowledge allegiance to the Catholic Church.
 Consequently, about 43% of the world's Catholics inhabit the 'Latin' countries of South, Central and North America.

 The slowness to embrace religious freedom in Latin America is related to its colonial heritage and to its post-colonial history.
 The Aztec, Maya and Inca cultures made substantial use of religious leaders to ideologically support governing authority and power.
 This pre-existing role of religion as ideological adjunct to the state in pre-Columbian culture made it relatively easy for the Spanish conquistadors to replace native religious structures with those of a Catholicism that was closely linked to the Spanish throne.

 Anti-clericalism was a common feature of 19th-century liberalism in Latin America.
 This anti-clericalism was often purportedly based on the idea that the clergy (especially the prelates who ran the administrative offices of the Church) were hindering social progress in areas such as public education and economic development.

 Beginning in the 1820s, a succession of liberal regimes came to power in Latin America.
 Some members of these liberal regimes sought to imitate the Spain of the 1830s (and revolutionary France of a half-century earlier) in expropriating the wealth of the Catholic Church, and in imitating the 18th-century benevolent despots in restricting or prohibiting the religious orders.
 As a result, a number of these liberal regimes expropriated Church property and tried to bring education, marriage and burial under secular authority.
 The confiscation of Church properties and changes in the scope of religious liberties (in general, increasing the rights of non-Catholics and non-observant Catholics, while licensing or prohibiting the orders) generally accompanied secularist and governmental reforms.

 Mexico

-The Mexican Constitution of 1824 had required the Republic to prohibit the exercise of any religion other than the Roman Catholic and Apostolic faith.
+The Mexican Constitution of 1824 had required the Republic to prohibit the exercise of any religion other than the Catholic faith.